upperlinecode/CS-and-the-City-Curriculum/data/bias.md

 | :---: | :---: |
 | ![Gun Deaths](./images/gun-deaths-0.jpg) | ![Gun Deaths](./images/gun-deaths-1.jpg) |

-#### Discussion Questions
+#### Additional Discussion Questions

-- Why did the person making each of these graphs choose to represent the data the way they have?
-- What message do you think that person was trying to communicate by making those choices?
-- Which do you think is more biased? more unbiased?
-- Each of these pairs of visualizations represents the same data in two different ways:
+Notice that each of these pairs of visualizations represents the same data in two different ways.
 - Is there a pair among these three pairs that seems to provide two *equally helpful* ways of visualizing information?
 - Are any of the six visualizations particularly *helpful* in conveying useful information?
 - Are any of the six visualizations particularly *unhelpful* in conveying information?
 - Do any of the six visualizations appear to be *intentionally* misleading?

 ## Close